tirejs/tire/docs/tire.md

 <span class="us">.trigger(eventName)</span> <span class="re">Tire</span>

 Trigger the specified event on elements collection.
 Tire don't have any support for passing on data via trigger.
-Trigger only takes one event name and not multiple like on and off.
+Trigger only takes one event name and not multiple like `on` and `off`.

 ```javascript
 $('a').trigger('click');